 - 1. Prepare for clinical as directed by your instructor.
 This is for the patient's protection as well as your own.
-See specific clinical requirements in the course syllabus for details. - 2.
-On the clinical days, the nursing student is to report to their assigned clinical site on time.
+See specific clinical requirements in the course syllabus for details. - On the clinical days, the nursing student is to report to their assigned clinical site on time.
 Students are to present themselves to the clinical facility in Davenport University nursing student uniform as defined under dress code. - 3.
-Before beginning patient care, you must: - 1.
-Update yourself to current status of patient (report, physician's order, EMR chart summary, and medication sheets) - 2.
+Before beginning patient care, you must: - a.
+Update yourself to current status of patient (report, physician's order, EMR chart summary, and medication sheets). - b.
 Introduce yourself to the team leader/supervisor before starting the assignment.
 Remember that you are a "guest" at clinical sites and are representing Davenport University.
 Students are normally asked to comply with specific rules, regulations, and requests of a specific institution. - 4.
 Students are not to perform any procedure, or treatment, nor administer any medications without direct supervision by DU clinical faculty or will delegate to a licensed healthcare provider as deemed appropriate by the DU clinical faculty.
 The exception to this is when students are in formal preceptorships, where the student's licensed preceptor must supervise the student. - 5.
 A student may NEVER take verbal orders from a healthcare provider.
-Phone orders from the physician may be taken with the instructor or RN listening on an extension, who is willing to co-sign the orders, and only during 300 or 400 level classes.
+Phone orders from the physician may be taken with the instructor or RN listening on an extension, who is willing to cosign the orders, and only during 300 or 400 level classes.
 All BSN-RN Completion students may legally take a telephone order if permitted by their agency since they are already licensed registered nurses. - 6.
-Students and faculty must follow all clinical agency policies and procedures. - 7.
-Students will not witness signing of surgical or anesthesia permits, or DNR or any other legal forms. - 8.
-Students will not participate in witnessing wills, power of attorney, autopsy, or donor forms.
+Students and faculty must follow all clinical agency policies and procedures.